gSchool/boulder-g4-assets/gCamp/0090-tasks-date/stretch.md

 # Stretch Wireframes

-Add a button for each task on the index page to mark complete.
+Highlight tasks on the task index page that are due within the week.

 ## Links ##
 Tasks - highlight tasks that are due within the week